 Zone skipping is an effective strategy for showing a measurable commitment to your brand’s sustainability initiatives.
 You can literally add up the emissions savings and share the data freely with customers, adding messaging to your checkout process, confirmation emails, and even the packing slips that go in their parcels.

 Get a double shot of planet-protecting goodness

-To better serve our merchants in markets we don’t yet serve, we work with partners that are closely aligned to our values.
-We go deep with these partners and integrate our services as best as possible to offer a seamless experience for our merchants.
+To better serve our brands in markets we don’t yet serve, we work with partners that are closely aligned to our values.
+We go deep with these partners and integrate our services as best as possible to offer a seamless experience for our brands.

 Customers think sustainable shipping is worth the wait

 You may be wondering if building up the parcel density required to make zone skipping work leads to slower deliveries.
 That’s not necessarily the case.
 Zone skipping often takes the same amount of time as traditional delivery.
 It can even be faster, since parcels aren’t forced to travel through more than one sorting facility to get where they’re going.

 Here’s some great news around delivery speed: 54% of consumers in a recent study said they’d accept longer lead times when dealing with a company that placed a higher importance on sustainable delivery.
 In addition 20% said they would pay more for a delivery from an environmentally friendly company.
 With the potential to pass on some additional savings to customers by using zone skipping, you can start to build a brand narrative that even the staunchest sustainability warrior can buy into.